-Beef is the most popular red meat option in raw dog food, but it can also be very expensive.
+Beef is the most popular red meat option in raw dog food but can also be expensive.
 K-9 Choice Beef & Chicken Plus offers an affordable way to feed red meat by blending it with healthy, cost-effective chicken.

-Using locally sourced Canadian ingredients, K-9 Choice Plus formulas use whole animals, ensuring optimal ratios of meat, organ, and bone inclusion.
+Using locally sourced Canadian ingredients, K-9 Choice Plus formulas use whole animals, ensuring optimal meat, organ, and bone inclusion ratios.
 Fresh fruits and vegetables offer natural and easily digestible sources of vital nutrients like vitamins and antioxidants.

 Buying in bulk is the best way to get the best price per pound when it comes to raw food.
 Other brands like Pets Go Raw, Legacy, and Carnivora are a few more Canadian brands that offer affordable raw dog food options for a variety of proteins.

 Variety packs that offer more than one protein are the best way to get the best deal.
 Just make sure that the formulas are made from complete and balanced raw food formulas.